-The definition of the human environment should be interpreted broadly.
-Based on the scope of project described in section 6, the following VCs should be identified and described in the relevant sections of the EIS:
+The definition of the human environment will be interpreted broadly.
+Based on the scope of project described in section 6, the following VCs will be identified and described in the relevant sections of the EIS:

-- land use context (e.g., residential, hunting, fishing, outdoor recreation, use of seasonal cabins, existing land development) - health and socio-economic conditions - physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance - current use of land and resources for traditional purposes by Aboriginal persons
+- Land use context (e.g., hunting, fishing, outdoor recreation, use of seasonal cabins, existing land development) - Health and socio-economic conditions - Physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance - Current use of land and resources for traditional purposes by Aboriginal persons - In describing how the project may impede navigation, the EIS will: - identify any Project components and a description of any activities (e.g., dredging, alteration of water bed and/or water banks) that may affect waterways and water bodies,; - describe any recreational uses of natural waters (i.e., swimming, canoeing, fishing); - provide information on current and/or historic usage of all waterways and water bodies that will be directly affected by the project, including current Aboriginal uses, where available.